 This is typically the “core” coverage for a nonprofit.
 We provide this on an “occurrence” policy, not a “claims-made” policy.
-Depending on the extent of the General Liability coverage purchased, Commercial General Liability insurance may provide coverage for a wide range of negligent acts which result in bodily injury, property damage, personal injury or advertising injury to a third party.
+Depending on the extent of the Commercial General Liability coverage purchased, Commercial General Liability insurance may provide coverage for a wide range of negligent acts which result in bodily injury, property damage, personal injury or advertising injury to a third party.

 Summary of key features only.
 Actual policy language will differ.